terry-xiaoyu/emqx_mcp_bridge/README.md

 ## Create custom MCP tools

 To create custom MCP tools, users need to create a module with the prefix `mcp_bridge_tools_` and implement the callback functions.
-The module should have exactly one `-tool_type` attribute to specify the tool type, and at least one `-tool` attribute to define the tools.
+The module should have exactly one `-mcp_tool_type` attribute to specify the tool type, and at least one `-mcp_tool` attribute to define the tools.
 See the module `mcp_bridge_tools_clients` for an example.

 Here is a minimal sample module that exports one tool that adds two numbers: